 Whether you have lost one pregnancy or suffered through recurrent losses, whether your loss occurred yesterday or years ago, I am here to help.
-You are not alone and with help, you can heal and regain your hope.
+You are not alone.
+Although it’s hard to see it now, with help and processing, you can heal and find a way forward.

 Mourner’s Bill of Rights by Alan D. Wolfelt, Ph.D

 - You have the right to experience your own unique grief

 - You have the right to talk about your grief and your loved one